MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/eventgrid.md

 ### Legacy Packages

- Since these version will only receive critical bug fixes and no new features, we recommend using the latest major version `@azure/eventgrid` instead.
+ Since these version will only receive critical bug fixes and no new features, we recommend using the latest major version of `@azure/eventgrid` instead.

 | NPM Package                                                        | Reference                                                                                            |
 | ------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------- |